mikadire/darts4dorks/README.md

 ## Features

-- User authentication and session management
+- User authentication, authorisation and session management
 - Game tracking with player score history and interactive charts
 - Database integration using SQLAlchemy
 - Responsive UI with Bootstrap 5